AVI18794/OPENCV_TUTORIALS/Module1/Module 1.6 Morphological Operations/Readme.md

 Dilations, just as an erosion, also utilize structuring elements — a center pixel p of the structuring element is set to white if ANY pixel in the structuring element is > 0.

-We apply dilations using the cv2.dilate  function:
+We apply dilations using the cv2.dilate  function.

+Unlike an erosion where the foreground region is slowly eaten away at, a dilation actually grows our foreground region.

+**Dilations are especially useful when joining broken parts of an object**

 ## Opening
-An opening is an erosion followed by a dilation.
+An opening is an **erosion followed by a dilation.**

 Performing an opening operation allows us to remove small blobs from an image: first an erosion is applied to remove the small blobs, then a dilation is applied to regrow the size of the original object.

+## Closing
+The exact opposite to an opening would be a closing.
+A closing is a **dilation followed by an erosion**.
+A closing is used to close holes inside of objects or for connecting components together.